-Welcome to the 2019 season of the Premier's Debating Challenge for Years 5&6!
+Welcome to the 2020 season of the Premier's Debating Challenge for Years 5&6!
 Entries for this competition are now open and you can find the form by clicking here.
-After such a huge 2018 we're really looking forward to seeing debaters from across the state back out there developing and showing off their debating skills!
+After such a massive 2019 we're really looking forward to seeing debaters from across the state back out there developing and showing off their debating skills!

 Years 5&6 information

 The Years 5&6 competition started out in 1995 as a challenge issued by the primary school debating champion from the Hunter Region to other regional winners, which is why the trophy awarded to the state champion is called the Hunter Challenge Trophy.
 It's quickly grown since then to become by far the largest age division in the Premier's Debating Challenge, with over 870 teams entering in 2018.
 At every level of the challenge the debates involve 1-hour unassisted preparation, which means that the four team members only find out the topic 1 hour before the debate, and are then given an hour without any help from a teacher or anyone else to prepare their case.
 After four such round-robin debates and a series of knock-out finals, the remaining ten regional champions meet at a three-day camp for a series of debates to determine the state champion.